OceanographyforEveryone/OpenCTD/README.md

 While everything is powered on, fill it with mineral oil.
 Mineral oil is non conductive and won't interfere with the electronics.
 Fill it top a few centimeters below the top.
 There will be some spillover if you're trying to avoid bubbles in the housing.
 Gentle lower the test cap down and screw it into place.
 You CTD is now sealed and logging.
 Wipe down any spilled oil.
 I find that these [microfiber cloths from Amazon](http://amzn.to/1RLdKZd) do a great job of sopping up small oil spills.
 It's a good idea to have them with you as you want to minimize any oil release into the water.

 Your OpenCTD is now ready to take the plunge!

-### 7.0 Calibration and Data Conversions

-Proper calibration of the OpenCTD requires access to already calibrated validation instruments.
-These can be commercial CTD, handheld systems, or bench-mounted laboratory systems.
-As the community grows, properly calibrated OpenCTDs can be used to benchmark newly-built instruments.

-#### 7.1 Depth

-In order to minimize the amount of processing that happens onboard the OpenCTD, pressure is measured in millibars (the default output for the current pressure sensor).
-To convert pressure to depth use the following equation:

-D = (P(depth) - P(surface) * 100) / (g * 1000)

-Where D is depth in meters; P(depth) is the pressure (in millibars) at depth); P(surface) is the pressure at the surface in millibars; and g is acceleration due to gravity (9.81 m/s2).

-No additional calibration shoud be need for the MS5803-14BA pressure sensor.

-#### 7.2 Temperature

-Calibrating the temperature sensors requires access to an already calibrated instrument.
-Allow both the OpenCTD and the validation instrument to equilibrate in water for 15 minutes.
-Take the average of the three OpenCTD temperature outputs and note the difference between that average and the validation instrument.
-Repeat for two additional temperatures of at least 5 degrees difference.
-There should be a linear relationship between the OpenCTD temperature sensors and the validation instrument.
-Take the average of the difference between the three temperature readings and use as a calibration coefficient for your OpenCTD.

-This should remain steady for many casts, but it is always good practice to check you temperature calibration whenever you have access to a validation instrument.

-#### 7.3 Conductivity

-Atlas Instructions

 ### 8.0 Resources